top of page

 SEAGRASS RESULTS

-There are three intertidal monitoring meadows in Rodds Bay—Meadows 94, 96 and 104.
+There are three intertidal monitoring meadows in Rodds Bay: Meadows 94, 96 and 104.

 MANGROVE RESULTS

+No mangrove assessment was conducted in 2023, results are from monitoring conducted in 2019.
 The overall score for Rodds Bay was 0.64 (C) indicating a satisfactory condition for mangroves in this zone.
 Mangrove extent (0.68) and shoreline condition (0.67) were good while canopy condition was satisfactory.
 This zone may benefit from being further removed from the direct impacts of clearing and development that occurred in the more central zones.

 The overall score in Rodds Bay declined from 0.71 (B) in 2018 to 0.64 in 2019 as a result of a fall in canopy condition.
 This change may reflect the impacts off decreased rainfall over the reporting year.